TrueMarcaBlanca/Interactive-Systems/P2/README.txt

 -New mechanic where you can not hit the black sheeps or you lose a life

--I wanted to add a tutorial button and scene but I did not have enought time
+-I wanted to add a tutorial button and scene but I did not have enough time

+//The .exe is inside the build folder